MileHacker Logo

 • Paris-Orly Airport (ORY): South of Paris, handles domestic and European flights, some international.

 • Paris-Charles de Gaulle Airport (CDG): Northeast of Paris, France's largest international airport.
-Frequently presents more direct flight options.
+Frequently offers more direct flight options.

 • Both airports contain extensive facilities including duty-free, restaurants, car rental, currency exchange, and lounges.